air2310/megRetinotopy/README.md

 3. figurescripts --- Folder with functions to reproduce main and supplementary manuscript figures, several helper functions and some loose visualization figures.

-4. obsolete --- Folder with old functions from Barrie's legacy, these are not used anymore and should eventually be removed.
+4. obsolete --- Folder with old left-over functions from Barrie's legacy, these are not used anymore and should eventually be removed.

 5. Stimulus --- Code to create and run stimulus for MEG and MRI